 Yes!
 Pro Typing Test offers free official typing certificates when you achieve 95%+ accuracy.
 Your certificate shows your WPM score and can be added to your resume, LinkedIn, or job applications.
 Get your certificate here →

-Total characters ko 5 se divide karo (words mein convert karne ke liye), phir time (minutes) se divide karo.
+Total characters are divided by 5 to convert to words, then divided by time in minutes.
 Formula: (Characters ÷ 5) ÷ Time = WPM.
-Pro Typing Test automatic calculate karta hai.
+Pro Typing Test calculates this automatically.
 Try our 1-minute free test!

 💬 Real WPM Success Stories from Our Community

-"I was stuck at 35 WPM and couldn't get callbacks for data entry jobs.
+"I was stuck at 35 WPM and could not get callbacks for data entry jobs.
 I followed the Pro Typing Test guide, practiced daily for 3 months, and reached 58 WPM.
-Got certified and added it to my resume.
-Landed a remote data entry job within 2 weeks.
+I got certified and added it to my resume.
+I landed a remote data entry job within 2 weeks.
 WPM matters!"

 "Transcription requires 70+ WPM.
 I was at 55 WPM.
 The WPM improvement tips here - especially touch typing and common words practice - helped me reach 72 WPM in 4 months.
-Now working full-time as a medical transcriptionist.
+I am now working full-time as a medical transcriptionist.
 The free certificate from Pro Typing Test helped me get hired!"

-Final Words: WPM is Just a Number - But It's an Important One
+Final Words: WPM is Just a Number - But It is an Important One

 Your WPM score is a snapshot of your typing ability at this moment.
-It's not permanent.
-It's not your identity.
-It's just where you are today - and tomorrow, you can be better.
+It is not permanent.
+It is not your identity.
+It is just where you are today - and tomorrow, you can be better.

-- Don't compare yourself to 100 WPM typists if you're just starting
+- Do not compare yourself to 100 WPM typists if you are just starting

 - Do compare yourself to last week's WPM - celebrate every 2-3 WPM improvement